 And, I was only able to do this once I dropped my protein intake to 45g-55g.

-Sleep is Way More Important Than You Think it is
+Sleep is Way More Important Than You Think

 If you are not getting a good 7-8 hours of sleep per night, at a decent time (say from 10pm to 6pm), your weight loss will stall.
 Your body needs this sleep time to heal, to produce ketones and to understand that you are not living in a stressful state.
 Stress will hinder weight loss.